 Accessibility

-Access Starts Online – Venue Access Information Guide
+Access Starts Online | Venue Access Information Guide

 1. Introduction

-As venue owners Leeds City Council aims to provide an accessible and inclusive facility for all events taking place on Millennium Square.
-Millennium Square is also the first city centre outdoor event venue to be awarded the Attitude is Everything Gold Level Charter of Best Practice for showing continuing commitment to venue access for customers and performers at live music events.
+Millennium Square is the first city centre outdoor event venue to be awarded the Attitude is Everything Gold Level Charter of Best Practice for showing continuing commitment to venue access for customers and performers at live music events.

 2. Contact Details